 To achieve the standards for mitigation in #4 above, most water rights intended as mitigating rights will have to undergo a change in purpose of use under RCW 90.03.380.
 The water right change application should include a description of the intended new uses to be served by the water bank (RCW 90.42.110(2)).
 This description should match that provided in the water banking request form submitted to Ecology.

-A water right holder may not use, allocate, or exercise mitigation without a water banking agreement with Ecology.
-Therefore, if a water right holder applies to change the purpose of use of a water right to instream flow and mitigation and Ecology finds that the change meets the requirements under RCW 90.03.380, but the water right holder does not have a signed water banking agreement in place with Ecology, then Ecology will issue a provisional approval to change the purpose of use to instream flow and mitigation.
+A water right holder may not use, allocate, or exercise a mitigating water right without a water banking agreement with Ecology.
+Therefore, if a water right holder applies to change the purpose of use of a water right to instream flow and mitigation, and Ecology finds that the change meets the requirements under RCW 90.03.380, but the water right holder does not have a signed water banking agreement in place with Ecology, then any approval to change the purpose of use to instream flow and mitigation issued by Ecology will be provisional.
 If an agreement is not executed within 6 months of the change report of examination, the change will be cancelled and the water right will revert to the original purpose of use.

 In the rare circumstance that the prospective water banker does not need to change their water right, the prospective banker will need to submit an Application to Transfer a Water Right to the TWRP in conjunction with their water banking request.
 Per RCW 90.42.110, Ecology shall review the application under RCW 90.03.380.